ethaizone/php-slack-bot-with-simsimi/README.md

 - Run `composer install` to install dependency packages.
 - Run `php bot.php` to start bot.
 - Invite your bot to channel and try to mention it.
 It will talk back to you.
 Have fun.

+# Language to talk?
+Default is English.
+If you want to talk bot with another language, edit config to change locale of simsimi api.
+View locale support at http://developer.simsimi.com/lclist.